 Trim any obvious sinew from the pork butt.
-Cut pork butt into 1” x 4” strips.
+Cut into 1” x 4” strips.

 Parfreeze pork butt for 40 - 60 minutes.

-Mix the meat and all other ingredients except the stock together into a large bowl.
+Mix the meat, herbs, garlic, egg, breadcrumbs and seasonings in a large bowl.
 Use your hands to mix together until everything is equally distributed.

 Grind the mixture once through a medium die then use your hands to emulsify the mixture and completely combine the ingredients.